tranhuynhthanglong/ICCA/README.md

 2. Email setup
    * 2.1.
 Via Outlook: if you want the robot to read and classify your email via Outlook, please ensure to setup email address in Outlook.
    * 2.2.
 Via IMAP protocol: please make sure your email account has enabled IMAP access including IMAP mail server and port.
+3. LUIS Endpoit URL: register an account [here](https://www.luis.ai/ "here") and start training your bot.
-3. UiPath Orchestrator account (optional but recommended) Because the activity will use many important credential information for authentication, we recommend you to use UiPath Orchestrator Assets to store those credential information, especially when deploying to production.
+4. UiPath Orchestrator account (optional but recommended) Because the activity will use many important credential information for authentication, we recommend you to use UiPath Orchestrator Assets to store those credential information, especially when deploying to production.

 ## Repository guide